Mortal Kombat: Shaolin Monks: Characters

 The primary protagonists of Shaolin Monks are Liu Kang and Kung Lao.
 Featured as allies of the protagonists are Raiden, Johnny Cage, Kitana, Sub-Zero, and Jax.
 Most of the allies make appearances to assist the protagonists during segments of the game.
-Depicted as enemies of protagonists are Shao Kahn, Shang Tsung, Mileena, Jade, Reptile, Baraka, Goro, Scorpion, and Kintaro.
+Depicted as enemies of the protagonists are Shao Kahn, Shang Tsung, Mileena, Jade, Reptile, Baraka, Goro, Scorpion, and Kintaro.
 These characters serve as bosses for the game's levels.
 Ermac and Kano can also be fought as optional bosses.
 Further characters featured are Sonya Blade, Kabal, Noob Saibot, and Quan Chi, who mostly only appear in cinematics.
 Smoke, in reference to his Mortal Kombat II depiction, is found in the Living Forest where he assigns the player optional missions required to unlock Mortal Kombat II.
 Also in reference to the second game, Blaze appears fighting his unnamed opponent in the background of the Pit II.
 Upon completing the game, Sub-Zero and Scorpion become unlocked as playable characters in the story mode, although the story is unchanged.
 The versus mode features Liu Kang, Kung Lao, Scorpion, Sub-Zero, Johnny Cage, Kitana, Reptile, and Baraka as the playable characters; all but Liu Kang and Kung Lao are unlocked through collecting tokens found in the story.